matthewayoob/Meeting-Scheduler/README.md

 **“Best Time” Consideration**

 The algorithm prioritizes the earliest available slots in the day.
 It starts from midnight (00:00) and checks for the first available free slots, returning up to 5 valid options.
 This ensures users are presented with the earliest suitable times.
 This could be easily changed to certain agreed-on workday time ranges!
+---

+**Growth Opportunities**

+More robust test suite.
+I tested edge cases throughout, but I would create a more explicit testing mechanism.
+With midterms, want to send this over ASAP.